California State University, Dominguez Hills: History

 CSUDH was selected as the host venue for 1984 Los Angeles Summer Olympics cycling competition.
 Between 1981 and 1982, the Olympic Velodrome was constructed on the campus.
 The US cycling team won nine gold medals on the track during the Olympics.
 The 333.3-meter-long track was demolished in 2003 and replaced by the ADT Event Center (now known as the VELO Sports Center) in 2004.
 It remains the only Olympic-standard velodrome in the United States.

 In 1992, the university opened the Donald P. and Katherine B. Loker Student Union.
 A major expansion was completed in 2007, adding the 800-seat Dominguez Ballroom.
 The CSUDH Extended Education Building was opened in 2000, followed by the completion of James L. Welch Hall in 2002.
 It was named after a long-time CSUDH faculty member.

 In 2021, CSUDH opened three major new on-campus buildings, designed to expand the campus' academic capabilities and help transform the campus from a commuter school to a destination institution.
 The new Student Resident Housing complex can accommodate over 500 students.
 The complex includes double, triple, and quadruple bedrooms, a laundry room, study rooms, several lounges, and other amenities.
 It features eight 47-foot-high murals by Los Angeles artist iris yirei hu.
 The Science and Innovation Building houses the university's chemistry, biology, and physics programs.
 It is also the home of the Toyota Center for Innovation in STEM Education, which includes a fabrication lab, SMART classrooms, and labs for K-12 teacher demonstrations.
 The campus' Innovation and Instruction Building is the home of the university's College of Business Administration and Public Policy.
 The building includes a 250-seat auditorium, collaborative learning classrooms, distance learning spaces, event spaces, and faculty offices.

 Within contemporary history, in the year 2022 Cal State Dominguez Hills had the distinction of having five of its graduates simultaneously serving as mayors of cities in LA County.
 They are Long Beach Mayor Rex Richardson, Compton, California Mayor Emma Sharif, Carson, California Mayor Lula Davis-Holmes, Hawthorne, California Mayor Alex Vargas and Los Angeles Mayor Karen Bass.

 Presidents

 Since its establishment in 1960, the university has had eight permanent presidents.
 While eleven people have served as president, four served interim terms: John A. Brownell from 1987 to 1989, Herbert Carter from 1998 to 1999, Boice Bowman in 2007, and Willie J. Hagan from 2012 to 2013.
 However, Hagan was appointed the seventh permanent president and served an additional five-year term as president from 2013 to 2018.
-Thomas A. Parham is the current president of the university.
+Thomas A. Parham served as president from (2018-2025).
+Mary Ann Villarreal is the current interim president.

 By name and years of service, they are: